 Tap water in most areas of the Masar Ibrahim is generally treated and should be safe to drink; but boiled or bottled water is a less risky option.
-Whenever possible, we encourage you to use durable, refillable water bottles to avoid the environmental impact of one-use bottles..
+Whenever possible, we encourage you to use durable, refillable water bottles to avoid the environmental impact of one-use bottles.

 Some sections of Masar Ibrahim al-Khalil pass through exposed, shadeless landscapes where the sun can be extremely intense even outside the summer months.
 It is very important for hikers to take sun protection seriously, especially in the warmer months.
 Be prepared with a wide-brimmed hat, sunscreen (minimum 30 SPF), lip balm with SPF, sunglasses, long pants/trousers, and a long-sleeved shirt (see our suggested packing list).
-In hot weather, begin your walking day early, avoid walking during the hottest parts of the day, and take any breaks in the shade.
+In hot weather, begin your walking day early, avoid walking during the hottest parts of the day, and take many breaks in the shade.

 Rain, Flash Floods and other adverse weather

-The rainy season lasts for three to four months a year; the rest of the year is quite predictably dry.
+The rainy season lasts for three to four months per year; the rest of the year is quite predictably dry.
 For walking during the rainy season, pack a waterproof, breathable jacket and a waterproof pack cover, and carry any valuables in ziplock bags or waterproof stuff sacks.
 A poncho can also be useful as an all-in-one rain protection piece.
 The biggest risk in rainy and cool weather is hypothermia.
 Make sure you always have a spare set of dry clothing (including socks) to change into in case you get soaked in a downpour.
 Dress in removable layers to avoid becoming too warm; remember that sweat can make you just as wet and cold as being soaked by rain.